romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 When reviewing a pull request, the attention level of a reviewer will inherently decrease after about ten minutes.
 Leading to bugs hitting production while they could have easily been discovered during the code review.

-Even on big projects or feature, it is often easy to break up changes in multiple small pull requests.
+Even on big projects or feature, it is often easy to break up changes in several smaller pull requests.

 {% include image.html url="/assets/image/posts/2019-06-07-code-review-harder-than-it-looks/pr_big_vs_small.png" caption="For a reviewer, the second pull request is more appealing than the first one" %}